xkhaliil/OlaDoc/README.md

 Session management

-API trusts validated tokens from the provider.
+The API trusts validated tokens from the provider.

 Authorization (AuthZ)

-Role-based permissions inside the Core API:
+Role-based permissions enforced inside the API.

 Roles: